kptdev/kpt/site/book/08-package-orchestration/05-package-lifecycle.md

-When a new package revision is created, it is in a **`Draft`** lifecycle stage, where the packge can be authored, including updating its contents.
+When a new package revision is created, it is in a **`Draft`** lifecycle stage, where the package can be authored, including updating its contents.

 Before a package can be deployed or cloned, it must be **`Published`**.
 The approval flow is the process by which the package is advanced from